PISAresearch/pisa/12-watchtower-API.md

-# BOLT #12: An External Accountable WatchTower API (DRAFT)
+# WatchTower protocol specification (BOLT DRAFT)

 ## Overview

 All off-chain protocols assume the user remains online and synchronised with the network.
-To alleviate this assumption, customers can hire a third party watching service ('WatchTower') to watch the blockchain and respond to malice disputes on their behalf.
+To alleviate this assumption, customers can hire a third party watching service (a.k.a Watchtower) to watch the blockchain and respond to channel breaches on their behalf.

-At a high level, the customer fetches the commitment transaction and splits the transaction id into an encryption key and IV.
-Both are used to encrypt the justice transaction ('encrypted blob').
-As well, the customer hashes the transaction id to compute a transaction locator ('txlocator').
-The WatchTower is sent both the encrypted justice transaction and txlocator, and in return the customer receives a signed receipt to acknowledge the job was accepted.
-To find malice disputes, the WatchTower must hash every transaction id in every new block.
-If it finds the txlocator, then the WatchTower derives the encryption key from the transaction id, decrypts the justice transaction and broadcasts it to the network.
+At a high level, the client sends an encrypted justice transaction alongside a transaction locator to the WatchTower.
+Both the encryption key and the transaction locator are derived from the breach transaction id, meaning that the WatchTower will be able to decrypt the justice transaction only after the corresponding breach is seen in the blockchain.
+Therefore, the WatchTower does not learn any information about the client's channel unless there is a channel breach (channel-privacy).

-A WatchTower can only protect the user against crash failure (DDoS), and not if their private signing key is compromised.
-As well, the watching service does not learn the information about the customer's channel unless there is a malice on-chain dispute (channel-privacy).
-The WatchTower cannot trigger disputes on the customers behalf and it an only respond to malice disputes.
+Due to replace-by-revocation lightning channels, the client should send data to the WatchTower for every new update in the channel, otherwise the WatchTower may not be able to respond to specific breaches.

-Due to replace-by-revocation lightning channels, the customer MUST hire the WatchTower for every new update in their channel (full protection).
-In return, the customer receives a signed receipt from the WatchTower for every new job.
+Finally, optional QoS can be offered by the WatchTower to provide stronger guarantees to the client, such as a signed receipt for every new job.
 The rationale for the receipt is to build an _accountable_ WatchTower as the customer can later use it as publicly verifiable evidence if the WatchTower fails to protect them.

-The scope of this bolt includes:
+The scope of this document includes:

-- A standard API for wallet software to implement,
+- A protocol for client/server comunication.
-- How to prepare the encrypted justice transaction for the WatchTower,
+- How to build appointments for the WatchTower, inluding key/locator derivation and data encryption.
 - A format for the signed receipt.

 The scope of this bolt does not include:

  - A payment protocol between the customer and WatchTower.
- - How the wallet software finds the WatchTower to hire.
+ - WatchTower server discovery.

 ## Table of Contents